 Often, consumers are required to pay delivery charges when making purchases, particularly when shopping online.
 Where marketing communications state the price of a product, any delivery, freight, or postal charges which apply must also be clearly stated in the ad.
 If the charge cannot reasonably be calculated in advance, the ad should still state that the charges are payable (rule 3.20).

-Delivery costs are also often considered material information (rules 3.3 and 3.4.4) – that is, information that will affect a consumer’s decision as to whether to purchase the product.
-So, if you’re stating prices, or if it would otherwise be misleading to omit it, then you need to state any applicable delivery charge.
+Delivery costs are also often considered material information (rules 3.3 and 3.4.4).
+This is information that will affect a consumer’s decision about whether to purchase the product.
+Therefore, if an advertiser is stating prices in an ad, or if it would otherwise be misleading to omit delivery charges, then the advertiser must state any which apply.

-Omitting, hiding, or presenting material information in an unclear, unintelligible, ambiguous, or untimely manner breaks the rules (VistaPrint Ltd, 4 July 2012).
+Omitting, hiding, or presenting material information in an unclear, unintelligible, ambiguous, or untimely manner is a breach of rule 3.3 of the CAP Code (VistaPrint Ltd, 4 July 2012).
 See also 'Misleading advertising'.

 What if the charges apply per product?